 Business owners and executives might assume that competition pushes people into a growth mindset.
 But, creating an environment where people actively compete against one another is an unhealthy business practice.
 According to Dr. William P. Barnett, an organizational behavior professor at Stanford University, encouraging competition has two detrimental consequences.
 It causes employees to measure themselves against others and creates a mindset of scarcity.

 Instead, he says that within a business, great leaders encourage collaboration.
 Problems within the business should be solved by teams working together, rather than individual forces challenging one another at work.
 “Competition already exists in your organization.
 If you turn up the heat and have even more competition than is naturally occurring, you can easily—almost predictively—spill over into having the maladaptive problems that can come from too much competition,” he tells writer Beth Jensen in a blog for Insights by Stanford Business.

 Plant Seeds of Growth

 Best-selling author John C. Maxwell says shifting into a growth mindset plants a seed of hope in people.
 “When we decide to believe that growth is possible, and commit to pursuing it, hope begins to rise,” he writes in a blog on his website.
 When employers create a growth mindset within their organization, hope sprouts up and develops team members into the people they want to be in life.

 Being a champion of growth and development is the greatest way you can serve others as a leader.
 When you develop a company growth mindset culture, you multiply leaders who multiply leaders.
 In turn, it increases the positive impact one person can make on the world during their lifetime.
+The growth mindset shows team members that their basic qualities are not carved in stone, they can grow and even multiply.
 Watching this process unfold is one of the greatest rewards of being a leader.

 Interested in receiving more information on growth mindset?
 For additional resources on how to shift into a growth mindset and practicing transformational leadership in the process, check out: